vboyev-MSFT/defender-docs/defender-endpoint/mde-sap-windows-server.md

 - [2496239 - Ransomware / malware on Windows - SAP for Me](https://me.sap.com/notes/2496239)
 - [1497394 - Which files and directories should be excluded from an antivirus scan for SAP BusinessObjects Business Intelligence Platform products in Windows? - SAP for Me](https://me.sap.com/notes/1497394/E)

+ Microsoft Defender for Endpoint on includes a feature called [Endpoint Data Loss Prevention](/purview/endpoint-dlp-learn-about) (Endpoint DLP).
+Endpoint DLP should not be activated on any Windows Server running NetWeaver, S4, Adobe Document Server, Archive Servers, TREX, LiveCache or Content Server.
+In addition, it is critical that Windows clients, such as a Windows laptop running Windows 11 with Endpoint DLP enabled, to never access a network share used by any SAP application.
+Depending on configuration and policies it is possible that a Windows client PC may write DLP attributes onto a Network Share.

+Adobe Document Servers or Archive systems that write many files rapidly onto SMB shares and/or Interface File Transfer shares with DLP enabled may cause file corruption or "access denied" messages.

+Do not expose SAP file systems to external Windows client PCs and do not activate DLP on Windows Servers running SAP software.
+Do not allow Windows clients to access SAP server shares.

 ## SAP applications on Windows Server: Top 10 recommendations

 1. **Limit access to SAP servers, block network ports, and take all other common security protection measures**.
 This first step is essential.
 The threat landscape has evolved from file-based viruses to file-less complex and sophisticated threats.
 Actions, such as **blocking ports and limiting logon/access** to VMs are **no longer considered sufficient** to fully mitigate modern threats.